-WSL season: Chelsea boss Emma Hayes says Euros win is just the start
+WSL season: Chelsea boss Emma Hayes says Euro win is just the start

 - Published

 It was a summer of success for women's football, with England capturing the nation's hearts during the Euros.
-The Women's Super League season kicks off this evening after last weekend's matches were postponed to honour the death of the Queen.
+The Women's Super League season kicks off this evening after last weekend's matches were postponed following the death of the Queen.
 And recent record viewing figures and attendances have led many to predict a massive growth for the game.

 Chelsea women's boss Emma Hayes agrees, and says the Lionesses' success generated a lot of emotion.